 Jerry Coli | Dreamstime.com

-This getaway in the Blue Ridge Mountains lets you enjoy small-town charm, High Country cuisine and skiing and snowboarding at Sugar Mountain Resort and Beech Mountain Resort.
-The resorts also offer ice skating, snowtubing and more.
-Just outside of town, Grandfather Mountain’s mile-high swinging bridge offers one of the most stunning views in the whole state.
+This getaway in the Blue Ridge Mountains has every bit of small-town charm with cabins, cottages, skiing, snowboarding and more.
+And just outside of town, Grandfather Mountain’s mile-high swinging bridge offers one of the most stunning views in the whole state.

 Royalty free/Getty Images

 Bethel, Maine, is the most beautiful mountain village in the state.
 The village opens up right to the dazzling White Mountain National Forest.

 Bend, Oregon, is epic in the winter, with the Central Cascades as the backdrop.
 To add to the drama, Bend’s Mount Bachelor gets an average of 462 inches of fluffy snow a year.

 Bisbee, Arizona, is a quaint Victorian mining town that looks like an image in a history book.
 Sitting at an elevation of 5,300 feet in the Mule Mountains, Bisbee has a colorful collection of historic homes, shops, saloons and restaurants.

 Temperatures can get frigid during the winter in Bozeman, Montana.
 Nearby Hyalite Canyon has the highest concentration of natural ice-climbing routes in North America as well as routes that include majestic frozen waterfalls.